-In the longer term there will be more traffic on this route than before and we want to ensure that this traffic is travelling at a slow and steady speed, without stop-start queuing and that the alternative route is encourages people to walk along it as well as vehicles on the road.
+In the longer term there will be more traffic on this route than before.
+We want to ensure that this traffic is travelling at a slow and steady speed, without stop-start queuing.

 Will it affect parking in the area?

 Yes it will.
-Several on street parking bays will need to be removed along the north side of Suffield Road to allow for the construction of the new development’s southern access and new link road.
+Several on street parking bays will need to be removed along the north side of Suffield Road.
+This will allow for the construction of the new development’s southern access and new link road.
 We have sought to maximise the number of spaces retained along Queen Alexandra Road east of the pedestrian crossing on both sides of the road.

 What will be the impact on buses getting to the bus station?

 Buses will continue to run to and from the bus station.
 During the works we will we need to temporarily suspend the bus stops as we carry out construction works.